 - Fold in the blueberries until combined.

 - Now using an ice-cream scoop, scoop out the batter in the already lined muffin pan.

-- Put it in the preheat oven for 18 – 23 minutes.
-Check by inserting the toothpick in the center to see if the muffins are baked properly and the toothpick comes out clean (without liquid mixture).
+- Put it in the preheat oven at 375 F for 18 – 22 minutes.
+Check by inserting the toothpick in the center to see if the muffins are baked properly and the toothpick comes out clean.